 Resource Hospital - Registration and Reporting

-The resource hospital for the University is the University of Chicago Hospitals (UCH).
-When an AED is purchased, it shall be registered with the University of Chicago Emergency Resuscitation Center (ERC).
+The resource hospital for the University is the University of Chicago Medicine (UCMC) Student Health Services.
+When an AED is purchased, it shall be registered with them.

-The registration process requires providing the UCH ERC with a list of the following:
+The registration process requires providing the UCMC Student Health Services with a list of the following:

-- the manufacturer’s guidelines for training and maintenance; and
+- Manufacturer’s guidelines for training and maintenance; and

-When an AED is used, the user should complete the AED Post Incident Report Form and forward a copy immediately or within 24 hours.
-All incident-related information stored in the AED will be downloaded and provided to the ERC.
+When an AED is used, the user shall complete the AED Post Incident Report Form and forward a copy immediately or within 24 hours.
+All incident-related information stored in the AED will be reviewed by the Medical Director and EHS.

 Medical Emergency Plan

-A site specific medical emergency plan shall be created by any department or building manager who purchases an AED.
+Any department or building manager who purchases an AED shall create a site-specific medical emergency plan.
 The plan shall include, at a minimum:

 - Facility contacts, including trained AED users;